Scatterometry Measurements with Scattered Light Imaging Enable New Insights into the Nerve Fiber Architecture of the

 The SLI line profiles were smoothed using a Fourier low pass filter with a \textit{cutoff frequency} (determining the percentage of passing frequencies) and a \textit{window width} (controlling the sharpness of the low pass filter):

-To identify the optimum parameters for the filter, line profiles from SLI scatterometry measurements of regions with known anatomical fiber structures (parallel in-plane fibers, out-of-plane fibers, two and three in-plane crossing fiber bundles) were filtered using different cutoff frequencies and window widths, and the fraction of correctly determined regions (i.\,e.\ two approx.\ $180^{\circ}$-separated distinct peaks for in-plane parallel fibers, four distinct peaks for two in-plane crossing fiber bundles, etc.) was determined for each pair of parameters.
-For each region, 1600 line profiles from SLI scatterometry measurements were constructed and evaluated as a black box.
+To identify the optimum parameters for the filter, we considered brain regions for which it is anatomically plausible or known by design that a significant number of image pixels belongs to a certain fiber constellation (parallel in-plane fibers, out-of-plane fibers, two and three in-plane crossing fiber bundles).
+Note that the selected regions are not completely composed of one specific fiber constellation; they were chosen to be large enough to obtain sufficient statistics and make the optimization procedure more robust.
+The line profiles obtained from SLI scatterometry measurements of these regions were filtered using different cutoff frequencies and window widths, and the \textit{detection rate}, i.\,e.\ the fraction of lines profiles for which the number of significant peaks corresponds to the respective fiber constellation (two distinct peaks for parallel fibers, four distinct peaks for two crossing fiber bundles, etc.) was determined for each pair of parameters.
+To avoid false positives, it was ensured that peak shape and distance also match the expectation.
+For each selected region, 1600 line profiles from SLI scatterometry measurements were generated and evaluated as a black box.

 Figure \ref{fig:optimization} shows the optimization of the filter parameters.
 For azimuthal steps of $\Delta\phi = 1^{\circ}$ and $5^{\circ}$, the Fourier low pass filter was applied to all line profiles and optimized by shifting both the cutoff frequency and the window width of the filter for each iteration.
 For the cutoff frequency, steps of $2\,\%$ were selected.
 The window width was incremented in steps of $0.025$ for a range between $0.00$ and $0.25$.
 The exact implementation of the Fourier low pass filter is described in the software repository of SLIX, which is publicly available (\url{https://github.com/3d-pli/SLIX}).